QualiSystems/shell-L1-standard/README.md

 Once you’ve finished implementing and testing the shell, it’s time to create the shell package and install it in your CloudShell production environment.
 Note that you can skip this stage altogether if you developed your shell in the production environment.

-1. From the *\Drivers* folder, run the following command:
+1. From the shell's root folder, run the following command:

     `Scripts\build_driver.exe`